xiaolaba/ATmega-DTMF-Decoder/DTMF_mega8/README.md

-review and port testing
-host the code
+review and port testing done in year 2013. host the actual code here.

 oroginal author and the theory, still the same DFT and specific DTMF decoding scheme, part of open source code only.
 [theory](theory)